-A month later, you were on the radio in my kitchen, and the song was a new one.
-I heard it; that worn out voice that tired strumming all revived and reborn.
+Not even two months later, you were on the radio in my kitchen, and the song was a new one.
+I heard it; that worn out voice, that tired strumming all revived and reborn.
 I only knew it was you cos they said so.
 You hadn’t been back here since your sister came to get you when I called her.
 She didn’t want to come at first, but I chewed on her.
 I guess she came good in the end.
 Now I’m back to being alone, how I like it.
 The bars round here hit a little recession when you left.
 I feel like I’d done harm to local business by getting you cleaned up.

-When my cousin from three towns west came to visit my granddad, she stayed here with me; save puting him out.
+When my cousin from three towns west came to visit my granddad, she stayed here with me; save putting him out.
 She told me she’d heard Riley Tun had a house nearby.

 She giggled like a girl when she asked me.
 Wanted to know if I’d ever met Riley Tun.
 “Not really, I guess”, I told her.
-“Oh but I bet it was exciting!” she told me.
-I didn’t have much else to say on that, so I started peeling potatoes and she chopped onions beside me.
+“Oh but it must have been exciting?
+Having a star in town!” she told me.
+I didn’t have much else to say on that, so I started peeling potatoes and she chopped onions besides me.
 When dinner was ready she looked at me and said “ain’t it funny, a big star like that wanting to live out here like us?”

 “He didn’t” I told her, and she looked confused.
 “He’s gone ain’t he?” and she considered what I’d said.